Sandra Halling, The Data Mavens founder and principal consultant.

 • What your values look like when translated into workflow

-(and where those values get undermined because structure or clarity is missing)
+(and where those values maybe unintentionally undermined because structure or clarity is missing)

 From there, the architecture emerges naturally.

-(And so do the SOPs your ICs actually use and appreciate.)
+(And so do SOPs your ICs actually use and appreciate.)

 This approach reduces risk, prevents rework, and makes adoption easier because the system reflects your real operational reality.
 Clarity before strategy.
 Strategy before building.
 People before process and tech.